-Agriculture is key to women’s livelihoods in rural West Africa and to the survival of the national economies.
+The women population is mainly focusing on the agriculture sector and promoting small scale farming for the survival of the national economies.
 But despite the crucial work women do on farms, women’s rights to land ownership, control and access to land continue to be neglected.

-The importance of African women farmers has been long recognized in international development since the famous study by Ester Boserup in 1970, a message that continues to be underlined in major reports such 2010-11 U.N.
+African women farmers have been supporting the economy, and have played a key role in the international development since the famous study by Ester Bosporus in 1970, a message that continues to be underlined in major reports such 2010-11 U.N.
 State of Food and Agriculture Report on “Women and Agriculture: Closing the Gender Gap for Development.”

 Rural women were the subject of the Commission on the Status of Women in 2012.
 There are also numerous protocols and international agreements, including The African Charter on Human and Peoples’ Rights and The African Union Protocol on the Rights of Women in Africa, or “Women’s Protocol.”